gaehlerm/SoftwareEngineering/README.md

 }
 ```

-where outputstream is a built-in object in Java, thus we can’t add any member functions.
+where Outputstream is a built-in object in Java, thus we can’t add any member functions.
 Write takes a string and writes it to the output.
 For the bodies, the string has to be modified.

 Here Feathers could have modified the string within its own function and keep the code much more readable.